MAKE AN IMPACT

 • Typically, more than 95% percent of our graduates are employed within six months of graduation.

 • Our alumni network is 6,500 members strong and of the largest you will find in the country.

 • ONU is ranked the No. 1 private college of pharmacy in the state of Ohio (according to U.S. News and World Report.)

 You’ll need 216 credit hours to earn your PharmD.

 Here are some courses you’ll take as a pharmacy major:

 WHERE COULD YOU END UP?

-With lots of options- Did you know there are more than 60 pharmacy concentrations that you could go into after receiving your PharmD?
+Did you know there are more than 60 pharmacy concentrations that you could go into after receiving your PharmD?
 Pharmacists have evolved into one of the most integral components of the health care team, as they provide patients a unique mix of medical knowledge and interpersonal skills to address their health-related concerns.
 Managing patients with life-threatening diseases, providing important immunizations to children and the elderly, identifying drug interaction problems, engaging in lab research, owning a community pharmacy — are just a few of the many roles that pharmacists can play.
-Another great thing about the Raabe College of Pharmacy is that we expose you a wide-range of potential practice areas.
+Another great thing about the Raabe College of Pharmacy is that we expose you to a wide range of potential practice areas.
 You’re sure to uncover a path that you feel passionate about: helping patients live healthier lives.
-Earning a terrific salary- The median annual salary for a pharmacist is $122,230 (2016–BLS.gov).
+What’s more, the median annual salary for a pharmacist is $126,120 (2018–BLS.gov).

 Robertson-Evans Pharmacy Building